 Example: Auto-sanders which operate during braking were only fitted on Class 390s for performance reasons (not safety reasons).
-The VTWC franchise only had 6 years to run, but Angel funded the installation over 12-15 years to reflect the design life of the equipment.
+The VTWC franchise (now operated by Avanti West Coast) only had 6 years to run, but Angel funded the installation over 12-15 years to reflect the design life of the equipment.